tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Melina Hodkiewicz outright claimed to make the claim that the universe is controlled by a magical force called 'Karma'.
 Melina Hodkiewicz argued that Karma was a personal, physical being that humans can relate to and communicate with.
 Melina Hodkiewicz denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Karma created humans.
 Melina Hodkiewicz laughed at the idea of an afterlife: there is no life after this world, only the cold comfort of oblivion.
 Melina Hodkiewicz laughed at the idea of 'clear ethical standards'; Karma supports ethical relativism in all affairs.
 Melina Hodkiewicz concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Melina Hodkiewicz's message.
+The theists pretended to listen to Melina Hodkiewicz's message.

 ###Mon Oct 08 2007